rafael-santiago/helios/src/include/doc/hc/README.md

 ## "hc/hc_gcc_export.hsl"

-In this file you'll find the function hc_gcc_export(), which verifies if gcc can be called without any problems from the current working directory in order to generate a very basic binary.
+In this file you will find the function hc_gcc_export(), which verifies if gcc can be called without any problems from the current working directory in order to generate a very basic binary.

-So the usage of it:
+So the usage of this:

     include ~/hc/hc_gcc_export.hsl
     include ~/hc/hc.hsl